-The 82-type connecting block is used to interconnect the 4A speakerphone system (680-type transmitter, 108-type loudspeaker set, and the 85B1 power unit) for use with plug-ended 6-button key telephone sets.
+- The 82-type connecting block is used to interconnect the 4A speakerphone system (680-type transmitter, 108-type loudspeaker set, and the 85B1 power unit) for use with plug-ended 6-button key telephone sets.
 A reversible option plug provides the key system options, ringer cutoff or operation of an auxiliary relay.
 The connecting block includes three 50-pin connectors, one for the telephone set, one for the key system connector cable, and one that accepts the transmitter and loudspeaker set connectors with the reversible option plug.
 The arrow on the plug of the D20N mounting cord should point to the option required on the option plug.
-There are seven screw terminals on the 82A and eleven screw terminals on the 82B connecting block (Fig. 9 and 10).
+There are seven screw terminals [82A (MD)] or eleven screw terminals (82B) for ac power connections and 1A1, 1A2, or 1A key system operation (Fig. 9 and 10). - 2.16 The 82B is the same as the 82A connecting block with the exception that access to terminals 10 and 35 from the speakerphone plug and terminals 21 and 46 from the telephone set and line receptacle are made available by means of screw-type terminals (Fig. 9).

-ig.
-5-82-Type Connecting Block With Cover Removed
+Fig. 5-82-Type Connecting Block with Cover Removed